parasitid/vertx-twitterclient/README.md

 This verticle is a simple twitter client

+By now, 10/14/13, oauth signin is implemented. post statuses and query will soon be added.

 Please clone this and add the unit tests & doc for me ;)

 For a start, edit the conf.json, add your twitter app consumer key & secret, then try a